 I mistakenly drained transmission fluid, thinkin it was oil.
 Drove around for about an hour, finally took it to shop.
 Shop changed oil, and trans fluid, checked out ok.
 One day later, warning lights and won't shift into higher gears or reverse.
 What kind of cost am I looking at?
 Any way I could get warranty to cover boneheaded mistake?

-the dealer may say yes till they remove it and find the burned clutches and then call you and say no due to driver abuse.
+probably burned out the clutches. you are looking at an overhaul with a converter. i would guess at 1800-2200 depending on damage done. the dealer may say yes till they remove it and find the burned clutches and then call you and say no due to driver abuse.
 Roy